 Charley Taylor, who served as the Lexington Legends pitching coach for eight seasons, passed away Saturday night after a long battle with cancer.

 Taylor, a resident of northern Kentucky, served as a coach in professional baseball for 31 years.
-He was the Legends pitching coach from 2001 through 2008.
-He also held the title in 2009, but did not work with the Legends that year due to his illness.
-He returned to baseball the next season and worked with Houston Astros' minor leaguers in the Gulf Coast League for two more years before retiring.
+He was the Legends pitching coach from 2001-08.
+He also held the title in 2009 but did not work with the team that year due to his illness.
+He returned to baseball the following season and worked with Astros' Minor Leaguers in the Gulf Coast League for two more years before retiring.

-"Charley Taylor was well known to everyone associated with the Legends for his long tenure as pitching coach," said Legends President/CEO Andy Shea.
+"Charley Taylor was well-known to everyone associated with the Legends for his long tenure as pitching coach," Legends President/CEO Andy Shea said.
 "And those who got to know him, including the players he worked with, Legends fans and Legends employees, will remember him as a gentleman who always had a kind word for everyone.
 It was a pleasure to be around Charley.
 He will be greatly missed."